reaster/schema-gen/README.md

 **Usage:** The main entry point is [com.javagen.schema.kotlin.KotlinGen](https://github.com/reaster/schema-gen/blob/master/src/main/groovy/com/javagen/schema/kotlin/KotlinGen.groovy) which can be invoked directly or via the gradle plugin.
 By default, the generated code is placed in the src/main/kotlin-gen folder to keep it separate from hand-written code.

 **Limitations:** The code generator attempts to create no-argument constructors by setting default values on every property, which in some cases can cause problems.
 To minimize unessasary annotations, the generated code requires Java 8 parameter name support.
-See the build.gradle and unit tests in [kotlin-gpx](https://github.com/reaster/schema-gen-examples/tree/master/kotlin-gpx) proper setup and configuration.
+See the build.gradle and unit tests in [kotlin-gpx](https://github.com/reaster/schema-gen-examples/tree/master/kotlin-gpx) for proper setup and configuration.

 ### Swift
 **Features:** schema-gen generates code utilizing the built-in Encodable and Decodable JSON support introduced in Swift 4.
 Extending generated code with business logic can be acheived using Extensions.
 See the [swift-gpx](https://github.com/reaster/schema-gen-examples/tree/master/swift-gpx) sample project.

 **Usage:** The main entry point is [com.javagen.schema.swift.SwiftGen](https://github.com/reaster/schema-gen/blob/master/src/main/groovy/com/javagen/schema/swift/SwiftGen.groovy) which can be invoked directly or via the gradle plugin.
-By default, the generated code is placed in the src/main/swift-gen folder to keep it separate from hand-written code.
+By default, the generated code is placed in the src/swift-gen folder to keep it separate from hand-written code.

 **Limitations:** Swift only supports JSON serialization.
 Assuming you're server is written in Kotlin or Java, communication with a Swift client can utilize JSON, even if the documents are stored as XML, thanks to Jackson's support of both.
 However, given a good XMLEncoder, XML support should be strait forward to add.
-The author wrote [saxy](https://github.com/reaster/saxy) in Objective-C the last time around and it's somebody else's turn to do this for Swift ;-).
+The author wrote [saxy](https://github.com/reaster/saxy) in Objective-C the last time around and it's somebody else's turn to do this for Swift ;-)

 ## Usage
 Still a work in progress, for now you can install it locally: